Andreaspkst/webhfm/README.md

 - Created React App with Vite, Installed Tailwind CSS and Added Assets to the Project
 - Created Components Folder, created index.js to Render Dynamically Components on the App
-- Installed react-icons, Created Navbar.jsx in Components Folder and used it on App.jsx
+- Installed react-icons, Created Navbar.jsx in Components Folder
+- Created Hero.jsx in Components Folder

 ============================